frappe/frappe_docs/frappe_docs/www/docs/user/en/api/query-builder.md

 - We have wrapped the `get_function_sql()` method, which allows us to append the required SQL text for Against.
 - this can further be extended to use any number other chains.

-In use The Match class looks like this
+In use, the Match class looks like this

 ```python
 from frappe.query_builder.functions import Match